-Where we receive payments in our online shop, we use a secure payment service, WorldPay, so that all your data is protected by their systems.
+Where we receive payments in our online shop, we use secure payment services provided by WorldPay and Stripe, so that all your data is protected by their systems.
 We are obliged to undertake regular monitoring to comply with the PCI-DSS (Payment Card Industry Data Security Standard) system run by banks and payment processors to ensure this.

 We do not accept any payment information by email or post so please do not send it to us.
 If you wish to make a phone payment we process either directly onto our machines from your instructions or immediately shred the information once it has been successfully used.
 This does mean that you will have to give us this information every time you wish to undertake a transaction in this way.

 We are committed to ensuring that the information you give us is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures that safeguard and secure any information we collect on-line.

 As keeping information about you secure is important to us, the website uses SSL encryption, or a comparable standard, for data transmission.

 If we become aware of a data breach we will inform the Information Commissioner’s Office (ICO) and also notify anyone we believe may have been affected.

 A cookie is a small text file stored by your browser that is used to hold information related to your visit to our website.
 It may include shopping basket items and data that help us analyse web traffic.

 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.